mrmurphy/splodingsocks.github.io/_posts/2015-07-24-haskell-baby-steps.md

 This post isn’t going to thrilling or poetic.
 It’s late at night and I’m trying to get to a point where I’m at least a little bit productive with Haskell.
 After help from a friend, experimentation, and Google searching, I think I’ve found a good way to get a simple Web server project started.
 I’ll quickly show the steps here.

-Here are some quick specks about what I’m starting off with:
+Here are some quick notes about what I’m starting off with:

 - Mac OS X (Homebrew and the developer tools are installed.
 I didn’t need to use them explicitly here, but the developer tools at least are probably needed by some of the steps implicitly)
 - Atom Editor (IDE-Haskell plugin and its crew of buddies)